matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

         College
         Total Salary
         Signing Bonus

+    NOTE: Be sure to remove any special formatting on the file or columns, like the Total Salary and Signing Bonus fields, which often have the Currency formatting applied, resulting in "$X,XXX,XXX.XX" being saved and passed on in Step 3.

     3. Once cleaned, copy "Madden [XX] Player Ratings.csv" into the folder "\process\inputs\step3" and rename it to "Latest Madden Ratings.csv", overwriting any previous copy there.